ax8ax/patipada/post/hillsidehermitage.op.1.md

 3. as regards `vacīsaṅkhāra` [ actions by speech, whether internal or external ]; suppose a mendicant wearing rag robes sees a rag by the side of the road; they’d hold it down with the left foot, spread it out with the right foot, tear out what was intact, and take it away with them; n the same way, at that time you should ignore that person’s impure behavior by way of body and focus on their [pure behavior by way of speech](https://suttacentral.net/an5.162/en/bodhi).
 4. as regards `views` [ diṭṭhi ; dṛṣṭi ]; pacify your views ... don't get emotionally involved with your views... [whatever has arise is dependently originated, anicca, dukkha, anatta](https://www.dhammatalks.org/suttas/AN/AN10_93.html) and [having abandoned conceit  illusion, by what means would he go, he isn’t involved](https://www.dhammatalks.org/suttas/KN/StNp/StNp4_3.html) and *victory begets hatred, the defeated one experience suffering; the tranquil one experiences happiness .. giving up victory and defeat*.

-If you were to learn verses... as part of the training, according how it was done in the times of buddha... remember, this is just the first step, the one that enables the skillfully step, from time to time.
+If you were to learn verses... as part of the training, according how it was done in the times of buddha... the right intention is to remember that this is just the first step, the one that enables the skillfully subsequent step, from moment to moment.

 > He who for his own benefit recites the beneficial things ,
 >